bclslj2002-commits/CocktailCompass/README.md

 - Recipe data can contain duplicates, inconsistent ingredient wording, missing fields, and source noise.
 Similarity is retrieval evidence, not a verified flavour or cultural claim.
 - The project is for recipe information only; check recipes before preparing a drink and consume alcohol responsibly.

-## Good practice

-This project uses meaningful commits and stores no private credentials.
-Before sharing or extending it, review the source dataset's licence and the relevant model licences.